Sui Ishida

 Sui Ishida (石田 スイ, Ishida Sui) is a Japanese manga artist.
-He is best known for his dark fantasy manga series Tokyo Ghoul and Choujin X.
+He is popularly known for his dark fantasy manga series Tokyo Ghoul and Choujin X.

 Career history

 Sui Ishida is best known for his dark fantasy series Tokyo Ghoul, a story about a young man named Ken Kaneki who gets transformed into a ghoul after encountering one.
 The series then ran from 2011 to 2014 in Shueisha's Weekly Young Jump magazine, and was later adapted into a light novel and anime series in 2014.
 The manga was also translated into English where it topped The New York Times Best Seller list in 2015.
 A prequel titled Tokyo Ghoul [Jack] was briefly serialized digitally on Jump Live in 2013.
 In 2014, he began a sequel titled Tokyo Ghoul:re.
 In 2017, a live-action adaptation of Tokyo Ghoul was released theatrically in Japan.
 In March 2018, an anime adaptation for Tokyo Ghoul:re began to air with a second season released in October 2018.

 In 2016, Ishida created a 69-page storyboard of a manga chapter based on Yoshihiro Togashi's Hunter × Hunter series.
 Depicting the past of the character Hisoka, the storyboard was released digitally via Shonen Jump+ on June 2, 2016.